AkshayRaut1321/Tasky/README.md

 14. Maximum a yearly data of checklist
 15. Disable text copy and paste from saved notes unless user clicks on them.
 16. Selection of notes
+17. Encapsulated new note editor into its own component - DONE